IntelLabs/Video-Curation-Sample/doc/pipeline.md

 ```
 <br>

-### Optimization Areas
+### Configurable Parameters

-For the Smart Filtering pipeline, the following are potential areas for optimizations.
+The following are parameters used to fine-tune the Smart Filtering pipeline.

 | Category               | Variable                             | Default     | Description |
 | ---------------------- | ------------------------------------ | ----------- |------------ |